57ch/57ch/README.md

 ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎![](https://64.media.tumblr.com/22f2e6bd40f5f001c3f95d1423ae1375/a387cd4a92a1b020-9a/s75x75_c1/1415ba5cfcb0db46881ab563fa7c2f076d7d607a.pnj)

-any1 is **free to int or even c+h** !!
-I'm afraid to approach people sometime, including my own friends for some certain reason.. nothing personal really so i would like if **you interact first**
+Any1 is **free to interact + cuddle** ( no permission needed )!!
+If you ever see me sitting alone don't be afraid to int :D bbbut don't expect responds if im sleeping/ having 🌙 as status as i am afk

-pleasee **do not copy my skins**. ask for approval of inspiration
+pleasee **do not copy my skins**.
+If you want to get inspired just ask for approval

 yeah i do roleplays!!
-I would to change my status if im roleplaying ya
+I would to change my status if im in a roleplay. *Sssometimes i would just randomly be in character if you call me by the character im cosplaying ryeah*

-If I'm sleeping, I wouldn't likely respond to you as i am offtab or somethingsomeghing

 if i bring discomfort, please tell me.
+I get carried away often im afraid :[